Insurance 101

 How dental insurance works

-Vision insurance provides coverage for routine eye exams, as well as offering discounts on eyeglasses and contacts.
-These benefits are not typically covered under major medical plans and are an elective part of your overall wellness checkups.
-Though often optional, access to quality vision care can be critical, as regular eye exams can detect diseases like glaucoma and diabetes.
+Vision insurance provides coverage for routine eye exams and discounts on eyeglasses and contacts.
+These benefits are not typically covered under major medical plans, even though vision is an important part of your overall wellness.
+Access to quality vision care can be critical, as regular eye exams can detect diseases like glaucoma and diabetes.

-Supplemental insurance helps pay for unexpected costs not covered by medical insurance, particularly medical benefits offered by an employer, and offsets the costs of high deductible health plans that may still leave people with high co-pays and deductibles.
-Supplemental insurance helps with this financial burden – helping to protect your savings.
+Supplemental insurance can help pay for unexpected costs not covered by medical insurance, and can help offset the costs of high-deductible health plans that leave people with high co-pays and out-of-pocket costs.
+So it may reduce potential financial burdens – and help to protect your savings.

 How to get insurance